 This section will use LaboratoryTestResultTopic, which exists in the Reference Model Layer, to further describe modeling in the Constraint Layer.
 There are different categories of laboratory tests that differ in their resulting data type, such as quantitative labs and nominal labs, where the former would have a QUANTITY result and the latter would have a CODED_TEXT result.
 For the different lab categories there is not a need for new named attributes only a need to constrain the result to the appropriate datatype.
 The modeler has a choice to make in this situation as the datatype could be constrained in a new class subtype in the reference layer or as an archetype in the constraint layer.
 Since a new named attribute is not required the style CIMI has adopted as the constraint would occur in the constraint layer and an ADL Archetype would be created for both QuantitativeLaboratoryTestResult and NominalLaboratoryTestResult.

 15.4.2.3.
 Evaluation Result Subtypes

+LaboratoryTestResultTopic

-LaboratoryTestResultTopic LaboratoryTestResultTopic contains attributes specific to the lab evaluation process.
-These include information about the physical process (e.g., specimen) plus process management information clinical evaluation process.
-These include information about the physical examination process (e.g., patient position, body site).
+LaboratoryTestResultTopic contains attributes specific to the lab evaluation process.
+These include information about the physical process (e.g., specimen) plus process management information (e.g., status).